AI4Sfrontline/ai4sfrontline.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at [Fudan University](https://www.fudan.edu.cn/).
+I am currently a Ph.D. student at [Fudan University](https://www.fudan.edu.cn/), serving as a member of the Functional Metabolism and Biomanufacturing Research Group.
 My research primarily focuses on the application of artificial intelligence in analytical chemistry and metabolomics.

 Prior to that, I obtained the Bachelor of Science degree from the School of Statistics and Mathematics at [Shandong University of Finance and Economics](https://www.sdufe.edu.cn/).
 Subsequently, I engaged in research within the field of pharmaceutical informatics at the [State Key Laboratory of Natural Medicines](https://sklnm.cpu.edu.cn/), [China Pharmaceutical University](https://www.cpu.edu.cn/), and earned my Master's degree in Applied Statistics under the supervision of Prof. [Hua Yang](https://ygl.cpu.edu.cn/gmis5/dsfc/dsfcgrxx/D84FD2ED7B95527E0C23D4E3DC685EE6).